LLNL/mpibind/tutorials/cug23/module3.md

 One possible response:

 ```
-srun --gpus-per-node=8 -n24 -c2 --cpu-bind=core --gpu-bind=single:2 mpi+gpu
+srun --gpus-per-node=8 -n24 -c2 --cpu-bind=core --gpu-bind=single:3 mpi+gpu
 ```

 -->

-1. Using Slurm's GPU affinity or vendor-specific environment variables, run a 6-task MPI program such that 4 tasks reside on the first socket and use local GPUs (one GPU per task) and 2 tasks reside on the second socket and use local GPUs (two GPU per task).
+2. Using Slurm's GPU affinity or vendor-specific environment variables, run a 6-task MPI program such that 4 tasks reside on the first socket and use local GPUs (one GPU per task) and 2 tasks reside on the second socket and use local GPUs (two GPU per task).
 If using environment variables to control GPU affinity, you can still use Slurm to control CPU affinity.

    Here is some guidance, using Slurm's GPU affinity:
-   * GPUs [0-7] can be identified by the hexadecimal representations of [2^0 - 2^7]
+   * GPUs[0-7] can be identified by the bitmask representations [2<sup>0</sup>-2<sup>7</sup>]
-   * You'll have to handpick CPUs & GPUs for this one, so there's not only one correct answer!
+   * You'll have to handpick CPUs & GPUs for this one, so there's more than one correct answer!

 <!--